CCEMGroupTCD/DARTassembler/docs/doc_files/1_installation_guide.rst

 Installation
 ======================

 DART requires about 470MB of space due to the integrated MetaLig database.
-At the moment, DART supports Linux and MacOs, and support for Windows will be released in the following days.
+At the moment, DART supports Linux and MacOs on Python 3.9 to Python 3.12, and support for Windows will be released in the following days.
 To easily install DART with ``pip``, please run the following command in your terminal:

 .. code-block:: sh